 For more information on how these regulations apply to your specific workplace, we encourage you to review the playbook online.
 Please keep in mind that this information may change as the severity of the situation evolves.
 As of now, all California employers are required to take the following steps before reopening:

 - Perform a detailed risk assessment and a work site-specific plan that includes preventative measures and steps to take if there is a positive case or outbreak of COVID-19.

 - Train employees on how to reduce the spread of COVID-19, including what steps they should take each workday, how to screen for symptoms, and what to do if they become symptomatic while working.

 - Establish social distancing guidelines.

 - Establish face covering guidelines.

 Employers who have any specific questions regarding the reopening of their businesses should reach out to the California Department of Public Health or their local health department.
-Additionally, if you believe that your workplace is taking insufficient health precautions or failing to comply with safety regulations, we urge you to contact a local employment law attorney from Aegis Law who can review the specific details of your case for free.
+Additionally, if you believe that your workplace is taking insufficient health precautions or failing to comply with safety regulations, we urge you to contact a local employment law attorney from Aegis Law Firm who can review the specific details of your case for free.